What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 I’m not adventurous enough to ride an ATV, so this was PERFECT.
 Plus, we got to chat with the guide and learn about the farm, Polynesian culture, and just life in general.

 The UTV had a windshield, so we didn’t get super dusty.
 Plus, I was able to take photos and video while we were riding around.
-Check the latest rates and more information.

 The Highlights of this Big Island Tour and What You Should Look Out For

-What sets this ATV tour apart from other Hawaii ATV tours is the cultural component.
-You’ll stop by 4 villages during this two-hour tour and each one has an activity.
+You’ll stop by 4 villages during this two-hour tour, and each one has an activity.
 I’ll describe them below.

 Tonga

 First up is Tonga.
-Our guide actually grew up in Tonga so it was really cool to have him present a bit about his country.
+Our guide actually grew up in Tonga, so it was really cool to have him present a bit about his country.

 Image of a 5yo boy and a man playing large Tongan drums at the Aloha Adventure Farm on the Big Island of Hawaii.